-This is why healthy people are also happy people.
+This is why healthy people are genuinely happy people.
 They don’t get into conflicts with others because they also don’t get into conflicts with themselves.
 Their minds are at peace and their bodies are at an optimal condition.
 This is what God wants for you - to achieve good health and to live according to His design.

 So let us explore more about the life-giving wonders of the food in the Bible, which God has created for you to enjoy and feed your body to reap wonderful benefits for your health.

 What Kind of Food Did People Eat in the Bible

 “The Israelites ate manna forty years, until they came to a land that was settled; they ate manna until they reached the border of Canaan.”
 Exodus 16:35